ethereum/ethereum-org-website/src/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 - @openzeppelin/contracts/token/ERC721/ERC721.sol contains the implementation of the ERC-721 standard, which our NFT smart contract will inherit.
 (To be a valid NFT, your smart contract must implement all the methods of the ERC-721 standard.)
 To learn more about the inherited ERC-721 functions, check out the interface definition [here](https://eips.ethereum.org/EIPS/eip-721).

 - @openzeppelin/contracts/utils/Counters.sol provides counters that can only be incremented or decremented by one.
-Our smart contract uses a counter to keep track of the total number of NFTs minted and set the unique ID our new NFT.
-(Each NFT minted using a smart contract must be assigned a unique ID—here our unique ID is just determined by the total number of NFTs in existance.
+Our smart contract uses a counter to keep track of the total number of NFTs minted and set the unique ID on our new NFT.
+(Each NFT minted using a smart contract must be assigned a unique ID—here our unique ID is just determined by the total number of NFTs in existence.
 For example, the first NFT we mint with our smart contract has an ID of "1," our second NFT has an ID of "2," etc.)

 - @openzeppelin/contracts/access/Ownable.sol sets up [access control](https://docs.openzeppelin.com/contracts/3.x/access-control) on our smart contract, so only the owner of the smart contract (you) can mint NFTs.
 (Note, including access control is entirely a preference.
 If you'd like anyone to be able to mint an NFT using your smart contract, remove the word Ownable on line 10 and onlyOwner on line 17.)